Hacking into Wi-Fi | Cracking Passwords

 Change Default Access

-For anyone to log in to the control panel of their Wi-Fi router, a username and password are required.
-An out-of-the-box router will have these credentials set to default, which in most cases is admin, for both the username as well as the password.
-Manufacturers of other specialized routers may set different defaults, but these defaults can easily be accessed by anyone.
+Anyone can log in to the control panel of their Wi-Fi router using a username and password.
+An out-of-the-box router will have these credentials set to default, which in most cases is admin, for both the username and the password.
+Manufacturers of other specialized routers may set different defaults, but anyone can easily access these defaults.

-It may be shocking for you to know that the default usernames and passwords for all routers are easily available online.
-Furthermore, most people do not change their default credentials, making it extremely easy for hackers to snoop on their routers and intercept their personal data.
+It may be shocking to know that all routers’ default usernames and passwords are easily available online.
+Furthermore, most people do not change their default credentials, making it extremely easy for hackers to snoop on their routers and intercept their data.

-It is highly recommended that you change your default credentials immediately.
-Also, you should never share your router’s credentials with anyone.
+It is highly recommended that you change your default credentials immediately and never share your router’s credentials with anyone.
 Otherwise, your privacy and security can be compromised.
 Think not?

-Well, did you know there’s a creepy website that streams live footage from thousands of IP cameras?
-A Russian hacker was able to pull this off only because the camera owners didn’t pay much attention to changing their default credentials.
+Did you know there’s a creepy website that streams live footage from thousands of IP cameras?
+A Russian hacker could pull this off only because the camera owners didn’t pay much attention to changing their default credentials.
 Scary right?

 Complete Solution For All Your Wi-Fi Problems